GuntaasShergill/GuntaasShergill.github.io/_pages/about.md

 - CFTR variant discovery and pathogenicity testing using large public genomic databases [Funded by a Cystic Fibrosis Student Traineeship Grant]
 - Designing candidate guide RNAs for a CF gene editing cure and assessing off-target effects [Funded by a Cystic Fibrosis Student Traineeship Grant]

+Going forward, during my doctoral studies, I am interested in pursuing the development of deep learning architectures to advance biology and medicine.